KevinMoonLab/Nexarag/README.md

 The Nexarag frontend application will be served at `http://localhost:5000`.

-# Semantic Scholar
-Please note that we are rate-limited by the Semantic Scholar API, so enriching BibTex uploads with data and updating the graph after adding papers from a Semantic Scholar search may take several minutes to complete.

 ## 4. (Optional) MCP Integration
 Add the following to your Claude Desktop Config:
 ```